top of page

 Volunteers

 Thank you for your interest in volunteering with San José Clinic.
 It is through the generosity of volunteers that we are able to fulfill our mission.
-In 2020, despite the challenges associated with the Covid-19 pandemic over 360 volunteers donated nearly 19,000 hours at an in-kind value of $540,000 to San José Clinic.
+To provide healing through quality healthcare and education with respect and compassion for those with limited access to care.

-Volunteer positions at San José Clinic vary widely, from direct service providers like doctors to non-clinical volunteers like medical interpreters and accountants.
+Volunteer positions at San José Clinic vary widely, from direct service providers like doctors to non-clinical volunteers like medical interpreters and administrative support.
 We have three main types of volunteers: high-need clinical, clinical, and non-clinical.

 To see all volunteer roles and associated requirements please see: Opportunities & Requirements